 The flight will operate in both directions on Mondays, Wednesdays, Thursdays, Saturdays, and Sundays.
 The 4,411-mile flight is blocked at 9hr45min westbound and 8hr20min eastbound.

 British Airways will use a Boeing 787-10 for the service.
 This four-cabin plane has 256 seats, including eight first class seats, 48 business class seats, 35 premium economy seats, and 165 economy seats.
-However, at least for now, the airline isn’t actually selling first class on the route, but instead, the seats are blocked, and will presumably be assigned to business class passengers.
+The airline is also selling first class on this route, so that’s a pretty major development for Tampa, as it’s the airport’s first route with international first class service.
+How cool!

 British Airways will be the second airline to operate between London Heathrow and Tampa, as Virgin Atlantic also operates this route, which it launched in late 2022.